 • Notably the church is the final resting place for the late colonial-period architect and sculpture, Manuel Tolsá.
 He spent much of his life living nearby.

 The church was founded by the Arch-confraternity of La Cruz.
 This organization had been formed by Hernán Cortés in thanks to God for having reached land at Veracruz in 1519.
 It was only open to nobles, and was formed as a brotherhood of knights.

 A 1563 decree from Viceroy Luis de Velasco and the archbishop Montúfarthe created four new parishes in the City.
 Lacking money for all these churches, the Viceroy and the Archbishop approached both the brotherhood of Santa Catarina and to the Arch-confraternity of Santa Cruz.
 Building these new churches would bring prestige to their respective headquarters.
 In 1568, the parishes of Santa Veracruz and the parish of Santa were created Catarina in both hermitages.
 This relieved the Viceroyal government of the responsibility for the spiritual needs of Spanish and Creole families in the northern and western areas of the City.

-By the mid-18th century, a Creole architect, Ildefonso de Iniesta Bejarano, was contracted to replace the old church with a new and more suitable temple.
+By the mid-18th century, the architect, Ildefonso de Iniesta Bejarano was contracted to replace the old church with a new and more suitable temple.
 He worked from 1759 to 1776 on the towers and the Churrigueresque-style side façade.
 The façade of the parochial house was built by an architect named Lorenzo Rodríguez.

 • During the construction period, the Atrium was used to provide a funeral for 488 city residents who’d died in a major earthquake in 1768.